mnarizzano/mmtranslator/docs/drs/drs.md

     <summary> The overall architecture of the software tool will utilize a combination of programming languages and frameworks </summary>
     <p>The specific technologies to be employed in the development of the tool will be determined based on factors such as compatibility, performance, and ease of use.
 Possible technologies that may be utilized include:

-Programming Languages: Java
+Programming Languages: Java <br>
-File Parsing and Manipulation: parser libraries
+File Parsing and Manipulation: parser libraries <br>
-Graph Visualization:
+Graph Visualization: <br>
 Version Control: Git and GitHub for collaborative development and source code management
     </p>
 </details>